BigDataBiology/big-data-biology_org/positions.md

 1. What's the cost of living in Shanghai?

-Generally speaking, Shanghai is significantly cheaper than most of Europe.
+Generally speaking, Shanghai is significantly cheaper than most of Europe and North America.
 Some imported producted can end up costing significantly more (e.g., European chocolates are a luxury product), but those are the exception to the rule.
 Housing is also relatively expensive, but you can get subsidized housing through the university.

 Here is a website with information on the cost of living:
 [https://www.numbeo.com/cost-of-living/in/Shanghai](https://www.numbeo.com/cost-of-living/in/Shanghai).